 Teaching Children Financial Literacy

-A final way to build generational wealth is about knowledge.
+You can offer generational wealth without spending a penny.
 Even if you can’t afford to help your children with anything else on this list, teaching them financial literacy from an early age will give them a huge leg up.
-This will give them the ability to start building their own wealth early on.

 The Privilege of Generational Wealth

-As you probably noticed from the list – some of these methods of transferring wealth to the next generation are pipe dreams for a lot of people.
+The harsh reality is that some of these methods of transferring wealth to the next generation are pipe dreams for many people.
 I’m sure parents the world over would love to be able to gift their children starter homes, but that’s not realistic for most of us.

-And I think it’s important to acknowledge that there are systematic policies in place that actively prevent certain communities from building this type of wealth and transferring it to their kids.
+When discussing generational wealth, we must acknowledge that systematic policies stop certain communities from building this type of wealth and transferring it to their kids.
 These policies have worked to prevent people from building generational wealth, all but ensuring that the best opportunities are reserved for a select few.

 What Policies Prevent People from Building Generational Wealth?

 The gender wage gap ensures that women do not get paid as much as men – and women of color make even less on average.
-These differences in wages make it difficult for women to even pay the bills, much less put money aside for wealth creation.
+These wage differences make it difficult for women to pay the bills, much less put money aside for wealth creation.

-There are many laws, social norms, and practices that actively prevent people from being able to build wealth and hand it off to the next generation.
-These range from racist and sexist hiring practices to school choice to inequality in lending.
+There are many laws, social norms, and practices that actively prevent people from being able to build wealth and hand it off to the next generation – ranging from racist and sexist hiring practices to school choice to inequality in lending.

-So please, before you say how easy wealth creation is, remember that not everyone has had access to the same opportunities.
-It’s important for those of us who do have the opportunity to speak out against these unjust systems.
+When discussing wealth recreation, it’s vital to remember that not everyone has access to the same opportunities.
+It’s crucial for those of us who can speak out against these unjust systems to do so.

 For those who have the opportunity, building generational wealth is one of the greatest gifts you can give your children.
 It will open opportunities to them that you may never even have dreamed of.
-So starting building it, but be sure to help others if you have the opportunity.
+So start building it, but be sure to help others if you can.